bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.2 is Here.md

 The set of checks supported in Kotlin 1.0.2 corresponds to the checks supported in Android Studio 1.5; checks added or improved in Android Studio 2.0 will be supported in the next release of Kotlin.
 Also, the current version runs Lint checks for Kotlin code only inside the IDE (as part of on-the-fly code inspections, or in batch mode through Analyze | Inspect Code).
 Running checks from the command line will be supported in the next release.
 ### Compact Standard Library

 One other improvement relevant for Android developers is that the size of the standard library has been reduced by ~1500 methods (from approximately 6600 to 5100).
-Even before this change, the library was smaller than those of Kotlin’s main competitors, and now the situation is even better.
+Even before this change, the library was  [smaller than those of Kotlin’s main competitors](https://github.com/SidneyXu/AndroidDemoIn4Languages) , and now the situation is even better.
 Of course, the library is still fully binary compatible.
 ### Java 7/8 Support Libraries

 As a temporary workaround for better Java 7/8 support before full support is introduced in Kotlin 1.1, we’re now providing support libraries that expose the APIs added in Java 7 and 8 (such as the Stream API) as extension functions on Kotlin standard library classes.
-See the forum post for instructions on using the libraries.
+See the  [forum post](https://discuss.kotlinlang.org/t/jdk7-8-features-in-kotlin-1-0/1625)  for instructions on using the libraries.
 ### IntelliJ IDEA Plugin features

 The IntelliJ IDEA plugin has gained a number of major new features: